hughy603/anaconda-to-miniconda/CONTRIBUTING.md

 1. **Make your changes**: Implement your feature or bug fix

 1. **Run pre-commit checks**: `pre-commit run --all-files`
+   - Note: A pre-push hook has been added that automatically runs this check before pushing, helping prevent CI failures due to formatting or linting issues

 1. **Run tests**: `pytest`